Overview

 How often will the data be requested?

-GPs are asked to report data on an annual basis, by April 30 of each year.
-LPs are not responsible for reporting any data.
+GPs are responsible for reporting data on an annual basis, by April 30 of each year.
+No other members are responsible for reporting any data.

 Are there any templates on which the data needs to be submitted?